cap-js/docs/node.js/fiori.md

 same editable properties without creating drafts for each row.

 :::warning
-Note that this feature creates an additional entry point to your application.
+Note that this feature creates additional entry points to your application.
 Custom handlers are triggered with delta payloads rather than the complete business object.
 :::